Eye Protection and Road Safety

-Many sun glare accidents happen in the early morning or late afternoon, when the sun is on the horizon and little protection is offered by a car’s sun visor.
+Many sun glare accidents happen in the early morning or late afternoon when the sun is on the horizon and little protection is offered by a car’s sun visor.
 Unfortunately, these times coincide perfectly with rush hour and the beginning of school days, making accidents more likely.

-Glare is a distracting and sometimes dangerous excess of bright light, and can happen day or night.
+Glare is a distracting and sometimes dangerous excess of bright light and can happen day or night.
 Glare is bothersome and discomforting; causing your eyes to work even harder.
-Your pupils contract, your eyelids narrow and the muscles around your eyes contract.
+Your pupil's contract, your eyelids narrow and the muscles around your eyes contract.
 Your eyes must strain to see well, causing squinting, eye fatigue, and in extreme cases, even temporary blindness.
 In daylight, glare can occur when walking indoors to outdoors, moving from shade to sunlight, even from reflected light off of surfaces like cars or sidewalks.
 At night, glare can occur from oncoming headlights while driving, or from bright reflections off of wet roads, even signs.

 Blue light is visible light in the blue portion of the colour spectrum.
 The intense glare of light reflecting off snow or water contains blue light.
-Your eyes cannot focus clearly in blue light.
+Your eyes cannot focus clearly on blue light.
 Some scientists believe that routine exposure to blue light over many years may age the retina and increase the risk of blindness in some people over the age of sixty.

 Accidents due to sun glare occur frequently-there is however a simple way to help prevent this.
 Polarized sunglasses are available from your eye doctor and not only protect your eyes from dangerous UV rays, but also protect you from the dangers of sun glare.